Table of Contents

 Before visiting Taiwan, I’d only really heard of Taipei.
 Taiwan is definitely a lesser-trodden travel destination, as I was quickly finding out by the lack of other backpackers around.

 Kaohsiung is the second-largest city in Taiwan with a population of almost 3 million.
-This city on the south coast is known for its nearby islands as well as its urban city centre complete with skyscrapers and buzzing night markets.
+This city on the south coast is known for its nearby islands as well as its urban city centre complete with skyscrapers and bustling night markets.
 While those things are great, you’ll find them in many cities around the world.

 How to get to Kaohsiung